• Skip to primary navigation

 Monkeys in Costa Rica - white face or capuchin monkeys

-In Costa Rica, you can commonly see white face monkeys in Manuel Antonio, Osa Peninsula, Monteverde, Arenal, Nicoya, Tortuguero and Palo Verde.
-They are especially common in Manuel Antonio National Park, where they are known to steal food from tourists (please do not feed the animals).
+They are especially common in Manuel Antonio National Park, where they are known to steal food from tourists.

 Currently the Squirrel Monkey is vulnerable mainly due to deforestation and illegal pet trade.
-Costa Rica’s national parks where the monkeys are found is helping them bring their numbers back up.
+Costa Rica’s national parks in the South Pacific where the monkeys live have helped bring their numbers back up.

 You can see these monkeys in Corcovado National Park, Osa Peninsula and Manuel Antonio National Park.